sss97cz/Chordbay/README.md

 4. Let Gradle sync finish

 ### Run the app

-1. Connect a physical Android device or start an emulator
+1. Connect a physical Android device or start an emulator (Make sure you have enabled developer mode https://developer.android.com/studio/debug/dev-options)
 2. Press **Run ▶** in Android Studio
 3. The app should install and launch automatically